Zong Huang

 Abstract

 We quantify the real estate developer response to a variety of proposed zoning reforms by estimating a novel structural model of developer behavior using data from Cook County, Illinois.
-The structural model combines a flexible hedonic model of house prices with revealed preferences of developer behavior, enabling us to evaluate heterogeneous supply-side responses to zoning reforms.
-We find that a sweeping zoning reform allowing at minimum 3 units on every lot only increases the aggregate housing supply by 3.5 percent, with the average lot having 1.3 units built on it.
+The model combines a flexible hedonic model of house prices with revealed preferences of developer behavior, enabling us to evaluate heterogeneous supply-side responses to zoning reforms.
+A sweeping zoning reform allowing at minimum 3 units on every lot only increases the aggregate housing supply by 3.5 percent, with the average lot having 1.3 units built on it.
 Development is limited because the revenue from a 3-unit multifamily building typically does not justify the cost of purchasing and demolishing existing single-family homes.
 Furthermore, an alternative zoning reform to "streamline" the permitting process leads to essentially no new development.
 Simply lowering the fixed cost of new development without also allowing developers to build more units does little to ease supply constraints.
 To see a large supply-side response from developers, cities must either make more vacant land available for residential development or permit much higher density per lot.

 The Effect of Public Insurance Design on Pharmaceutical Prices: Evidence From Medicare Part D